 Nik Cubrilovic, who set up the hidden service for Blockchain, says it only took them 200-300 USD and about 24h to come up with their domain (blockchainbdgpzk.onion) using an AWS G1 instance and a cluster of six ATi cards.

 ExpressVPN only used a single computer with a freshly installed operating system.
 The computer was not connected to the internet to limit the risk of a third party getting hold of the keys.
-It took about two weeks to generate expressobutiolem.onion as well as a couple of other, less pretty domains.
+It took about two weeks to generate expressobutiolem.onion, as well as a couple of other less aesthetic domains.

 .onion address security